 The Rust language and compiler have a six-week release cycle, meaning users get a constant stream of new features.
 Other programming languages release larger changes less often; Rust releases smaller updates more frequently.
 After a while, all of these tiny changes add up.
 But from release to release, it can be difficult to look back and say, “Wow, between Rust 1.10 and Rust 1.31, Rust has changed a lot!”

-Every two or three years, the Rust team produces a new Rust edition.
+Every three years or so, the Rust team produces a new Rust edition.
 Each edition brings together the features that have landed into a clear package with fully updated documentation and tooling.
 New editions ship as part of the usual six-week release process.

 Editions serve different purposes for different people: